 Each person can share a closing reflection to improve the next meetings.
 No discussion.

 Where there are multiple people there are multiple perspectives.
-This 90-minute recording of a live simulation shows a Holacracy governance meeting and highlights the Integrative Decision-Making process used to approve changes to the organization’s governance.
+This 70-minute video explains governance meetings and highlights the Integrative Decision-Making process used to approve changes to the organization’s governance.
 This process integrates multiple perspectives without endlessly trying to reach consensus.
 We recommend you watch our intro video first for better context.